 For those not within the culture of the

 If a credit card is stolen but not reported stolen and funds are available on the card then there is the likelihood the transaction will be approved.
-Fraud screening systems such as Verified By Visa™ and Mastercard Secure Code™ are designed to assist in preventing this from happening, however, if the response returned is "approved" then instantly the fraud has been perpetrated.
+Fraud screening systems such as Verified By Visa and Mastercard Secure Code are designed to assist in preventing this from happening, however, if the response returned is "approved" then instantly the fraud has been perpetrated, again totally without the actual merchant knowing.

 A merchant (business owner) cannot keep funds from a credit card payment that was not authorised to be paid to the merchant by the legitimate cardholder.
 Therefore the entire amount is reversed out of the business owners bank account by the bank in a process called 'charge back'.
 Some banks even charge an hefty extra fee for this.

-The business owner becomes the one who is in control over their own merchant account.
-The merchant (business owner) can check the order and buyers details first before the charge even looks like doing harm.
+The merchant (business owner) can check the order and buyers details first before they perform the charge on the card.

 Criminals never use their real address, phone number, fax etc., so it can be surprisingly easy to identify then delete attempts at fraud as they are received. e-Path provides you with the ability to check things first before the charge is performed which gives online business a powerful and highly effective tool in the fight against falling victim to credit card fraud and having to deal with costly bank 'charge backs'.